voxxdevv/SignIt/README.md

   Sleek and intuitive design for hassle-free IPA signing and installation.

 - **Secure Signing**
-  SignIt uses the **COCOCLOUD API**, ensuring your IPA files are signed securely and reliably.
+  SignIt uses the **CocoCloud API**, ensuring your IPA files are signed securely and reliably.

 - **Various Usage Options**
   Use SignIt by: